 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Delivery of the new carts has begun.
-Two carts per household (one for garbage, one for recyclables) are being delivered to each residence in the Township.
-You do not need to be home to receive the carts.
+The carts have all been delivered.
+Two carts per household (one for garbage, one for recyclables) were delivered to each residence in the Township.
 Solterra Recycling Solutions, a Central Jersey Waste Company, will start collections as of January 1, 2018.

 Show All Answers

 The primary reason the Township Committee opted to go township-wide for garbage collection is because it results in a cost savings for the vast majority of Township residential property owners over the next five years.
 Additionally, all residents will be receiving enhanced services, including two bulk pick-ups per month at no additional cost and single stream recycling pick-ups every two weeks.

 The prior solid waste system had about two-thirds of Township residents in the garbage district, while the remaining third was forced to use private haulers.
 Seeing trends in both the recycling and solid waste collection industry, the Township was concerned that maintaining the current system would result in higher costs for everyone in the Township.

 The Township’s five-year garbage contract expired on June 30, 2017.
 The Township retained a waste management consultant to prepare bids and help analyze potential cost savings.
 The results of the bidding process were not known until August 22nd when bids were received.
 Based upon the bids received, if no change had been made to the current garbage and recycling collection system everyone’s property taxes would have increased 5 to 10 percent over the next five years.
 By offering a township-wide garbage contract we gained the benefit of economies of scale that would offset the anticipated increases.
 In fact, it has resulted in cost decreases overall.